 Experts predicted the strategy would be a tough sell.
 Hassan's wife was smaller than him and had alleged years of abuse by her husband in a divorce affidavit signed six days before she died.
-Both were from Pakistan.

-"The nature of the homicide demonstrates such rage and anger toward his wife that it will be difficult to make him out to be a victim of domination and abuse," said Casey Gwinn, president of the San Diegobased National Family Justice Center Alliance.
+"The nature of the homicide demonstrates such rage and anger toward his wife that it will be difficult to make him out to be a victim of domination and abuse," said Casey Gwinn, president of the San Diego-based National Family Justice Center Alliance.